leej11/fpl_draft_league/README.md

 ---
 This is a hobby project to produce fun data and charts related to the [fantasy premier league (FPL) draft game](https://draft.premierleague.com/).

 ## Repository Structure
+A brief overview of how the repository is structured.

-#### /data
+### /data
 Any data related to the FPL Draft League will be stored here.
 This is typically json responses from various api calls made to the FPL website.

-#### /feature_name
-For now, I think a nice structure is to have a sub-folder for each feature.
-For example:

-* /transactions
-* /head2head
-* /league_details

-Within these folders, a nice structure is to have a sub-module paired with a demo jupyter notebook.

-For example:
+### /fpl_draft_league
+This is the package containing the package modules e.g.

-* /transactions
+* `fpl_draft_league.py`
-    * transactions.py
+* `head2head`
-    * transactions.ipynb
+* `league_details`

+### /notebooks
+This is for storing example notebooks for illustrating functionality of the package.

 ## Useful Links / Reading